 Directions:

-Cooking the Grits: Bring the liquid to a boil in a large pot, season it with salt, and slowly whisk in the grits.
-Once added, reduce the heat to low and let it simmer while stirring occasionally.
-This process will ensure that the grit cooks evenly.
+Cooking the Grits: Bring water or broth to a boil in a big pot, add salt, then slowly whisk in the grits.
+Turn heat to low and stir every few minutes so it dont clump.
+This helps it cook evenly.

 Serving Suggestions: